BiodiversityDataScienceCorp/Rana_draytonii_SSA/README.md

 ### Data
   + wc2-5: climate data at 2.5 minute resolution from [WorldClim](http://www.worldclim.org) (_note_: this folder is not under version control, but will be created by running the setup script (`scr/setup.R`))
   + cmip5: forcast climate data at 2.5 minute resolution from [WorldClim](http://www.worldclim.org).
-The data are for the year 2070, based on the GFDL-ESM2G model with an RCP of 4.5 CO<sub>2</sub>.
-For an examination of different forecast models, see [McSweeney et al. 2015](https://link.springer.com/article/10.1007/s00382-014-2418-8). (_note_: this folder is not under version control, but will be created by running the currentsdm script (`scripts/currentsdm.R`)) NOTE FOR MILA: NEED TO DOUBLE CHECK MODEL WITH WHAT WE DID IN CLASS
+The data are for the year 2070, based on the IPSL-CM5A-LR model with an RCP of 4.5 CO<sub>2</sub>.
+For an examination of different forecast models, see [McSweeney et al. 2015](https://link.springer.com/article/10.1007/s00382-014-2418-8).
+To choose a different one, see the [documentation on WorldClim](http://www.worldclim.com/cmip5_5m)(_note_: this folder is not under version control, but will be created by running the currentsdm script (`scripts/futuresdm.R`))
   + cleanrana.csv: data harvested from [GBIF](https://www.gbif.org/) and [iNaturalist](https://www.inaturalist.org) for _Rana draytonii_.
 This dataset is not under version control, but will be harvested by running `scripts/dataaquisitioncleaning.R`.

 ### Outputs